Debí Tirar Más Fotos: Songs

 The album's opening track, "Nuevayol", begins with a sample of "Un Verano en Nueva York", originally performed by Andy Montañez and El Gran Combo de Puerto Rico, later switching to a fusion of reggaeton and dembow rhythms, similar to the singer's 2022 single "Tití Me Preguntó".
 During an exclusive video interview with The New York Times, Bad Bunny stated that "Nuevayol" was one of the first songs written for the album, noting that the song represents the cultural and historical importance of Nuyoricans.
 He also explained its placement as the opening track, due to New York City being the gathering point of "the whole Latin American community".
+The third track, "Baile Inolvidable", runs at a length of six minutes and features a live salsa orchestra consisting of students from the Escuela Libre de Música in San Juan.

-The third track, "Baile Inolvidable", is described to be a "spiritual successor" to "Después de la Playa", and features a live salsa orchestra consisting of students from the Escuela Libre de Música in San Juan.
+"Veldá," which features fellow Puerto Rican singers and rappers Omar Courtz and Dei V, is a hardcore reggaeton track that features a sandungueo beat and lyrics about online love exchanges, with a surprise appearance by fellow rapper Wisin towards the end of the track.
+The track samples Plan B's "No Voy a Esperar Por Ti" throughout.
 "El Clúb" is a house track with a fusion of electronic music and plena.
 On the bachata-influenced "Bokete", he compares an ex-girlfriend to a titular pothole, simultaneously functioning as a critique of the island's infrastructure.
 "Turista" is a slow-paced bolero with lyrics that reflect on a brief relationship, comparing it to the perspective of travelers who arrive in a country to briefly "enjoy what is there, yet, once they leave, they are not confronted with the struggles that local residents must face".